Blog Archives

 You may decide that you’ve moved on from black tea and that’s great.
 Or you may just find that you’ve developed a whole new appreciation for that stuff that got you started on tea in the first place.

-As I write this, I’m sipping on a 2017 1st flush Darjeeling from the Glenburn estate.
+As I write this, I’m sipping on a 2017 1st flush Darjeeling from Glenburn estate.
 It’s very different from last year’s, when the picking was delayed by heavy late rains.
 You’d swear this was oolong tea.
 It’s extremely different from teas picked at that estate later in the year.
 I don’t know what (if anything) we’re going to end up with for a 2018 1st flush, as many of the estates in Darjeeling were left in horrible condition after this summer’s strikes, so if you have some Darjeeling tea you like, don’t waste it!

 The Dream and the Dancer